awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 **Prerequisites**
 + An existing VPC and a dedicated security group that meet the requirements for an Amazon EKS cluster\.
 For more information, see [Cluster VPC and subnet considerations](network_reqs.md) and [Amazon EKS security group considerations](sec-group-reqs.md)\.
 If you don't have a VPC, you can follow [Creating a VPC for your Amazon EKS cluster](creating-a-vpc.md) to create one\.
 If you want to assign IPv6 IP addresses to Pods and Services, then ensure that your VPC, subnets, and security groups meet the requirements and considerations listed in [Assigning IPv6 addresses to pods and services](cni-ipv6.md) or use the Amazon EKS public and private subnet AWS CloudFormation IPv6 VPC template to deploy an IPv6 VPC\.
 + An existing Amazon EKS cluster service IAM role\.
 If you don't have the role, you can follow [Amazon EKS IAM roles](security_iam_service-with-iam.md#security_iam_service-with-iam-roles) to create one\.

+**Optional: Assume an IAM Role to own the cluster**

+As discussed previously, the IAM entity \(user or role\) that creates a cluster is permanently added to the Kubernetes RBAC authorization table as the administrator \(with `system:masters` permissions\)\.

+[Assume an appropriate role for creating the cluster.](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-console.html) This may be the dedicated IAM Role created in Step 1.

 **To create your cluster with the console**